-Can oral care for babies prevent future cavities?August 15th, 2011 in Health /
+Can oral care for babies prevent future cavities?August 15, 2011 in Medicine & Health / Health

 New parents have one more reason to pay attention to the oral health of their toothless babies.
 A recent University of Illinois study confirms the presence of bacteria associated with early childhood caries (ECC) in infant saliva.

 ECC is a virulent form of caries, more commonly known as tooth decay or a cavity.
 Cavities are the most prevalent infectious disease in U.S. children, according to the Centers for Disease Control and Prevention.